9x6/TUoS-MALDI-practical/maldiquant.md

   peakmzs_after_07[peakmzs_after_07 > 1062 & peakmzs_after_07 < 1063]
 ```

-In this case we can also consider to not align, as the random variation between the peaks in each sample is larger than the very mild correction we apply by warping the spectra.
+### Calling peaks

-We also still have some noise in the data - this will always be the case.
+The samples are now quite comparable, so we can move towards extracting the data that we're intersted in: the peak locations (m/z) and the intensity in each sample (count).
+As we've seen, there is still some noise in the data - this will always be the case.
 In most applications we want to avoid looking at the noise too much, so often a Signal to noise ratio (SNR) is given as a criteria for peak calling.
 This means that to be be regarded as a peak, the peak height needs to be above a number of times the noise level determined by the SNR.
 We can investigate our data for noise like so:

 ```r
 noise<-MALDIquant::estimateNoise(spectra_aligned[[1]])